Basena Moses: Early life and education

 Moses Basena was born in Buikwe, Uganda.
 He attended Makindu Primary School from 1973 to 1979, followed by St. James Secondary School, where he completed both his O and A levels between 1981 and 1986.
 His early education laid the groundwork for a disciplined approach that he later applied in his football and coaching career.

 Playing career

 Basena's playing career began at the club level, where he played as a midfielder for Jinja-based Tobacco FC and, later, Coffee FC.
 He later switched to right back and moved to SC Villa in 1992.
 His top-level football career stretched from 1987 to 1994.
 As a player, he was known for his tactical intelligence on the field, which ultimately influenced his future coaching style.
-The midfielder won three Uganda Premier League trophies in 1990, 1991, and 1993 with Sports Club Villa as a player back in the day.
+The midfielder won three Uganda Premier League trophies in 1990, 1991, and 1993 with Sports Club Villa as a player.

 Coaching education

-Moses Basena has undertaken extensive coaching education, both locally and internationally.
+Basena has undertaken extensive coaching education, both locally and internationally.
 His qualifications include: